 In 1988, UAB performed the region’s first simultaneous pancreas-kidney (SPK) transplant, a surgical advance that now is the accepted treatment for many patients with end-stage kidney disease caused by insulin-dependent (type 1) diabetes and often enables recipients to live a fuller life, free of chronic insulin use.
 Since this pioneering achievement, almost 300 patients have received this innovative surgery at UAB.

 High-tech medicine and human kindness combine in UAB's ongoing kidney chain, a series of transplant surgeries that have given an ever-growing number of people a new lease on life.
 The chain is now the nation's longest ever.
 Read more about the UAB Kidney Chain.

 UAB Living Donor Navigator Program

-Another thing that sets UAB Medicine apart is our Living Donor Navigator Program, through which each patient identifies another person to be his or her “Living Donor Champion”.
-We provide champions and their patients with educational materials and resources to help locate potential living donors.
+Another thing that sets UAB Medicine apart is our Living Donor Navigator Program, through which each patient identifies another person to be his or her “Living Donor Advocate”.
+We provide advocates and their patients with educational materials and resources to help locate potential living donors.
 Read more about the Living Donor Navigator Program.